shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-guaranteed-delivery-line-item.md

 # Create a guaranteed delivery line item

 > [!IMPORTANT]
-> This option is available only to Xandr Ad Server customers.
+> This option is available only to Microsoft Advertising Ad Server customers.
 > [!NOTE]
 > For Guaranteed Delivery Augmented Line Items (GDALI), see [Create a Guaranteed Delivery Line Item (GDALI)](create-a-guaranteed-delivery-line-item-gdali.md).